wp-plugins/organize-media-library/readme.txt

 == Changelog ==

+= 1.5 =
+Fixed problem of read of metadata for video and audio.

 = 1.4 =
 Fixed problem of overwriting when there is a file with the same name in years month based folders.